Stuyk/altv-typescript/README.md

 ## End Server Runtime

 Use the key combination `ctrl + c` to kill your server in your terminal, command prompt, etc.

+## Where to Place Mods?

+You should place your mods in the `src` folder.
+This will retain mod information, structure, etc. and automatically copy it to the `resources` directory on change.